Our research partnerships

 Our trans-Atlantic alliance with the American Association for Cancer Research is accelerating the pace of progress against cancer by facilitating collaborations between scientists in the US and UK.

-We support the CSDR initiative to improve access to clinical trials data across different research organisations, in partnership with Wellcome, the Bill and Melinda Gates Foundation and sixteen pharmaceutical companies.
+We support the CSDR initiative to improve access to clinical trials data across different research organisations, in partnership with the Wellcome Trust, the Bill and Melinda Gates Foundation and sixteen pharmaceutical companies.

-This strategic partnership with AstraZeneca's global biologics arm will accelerate the translation of cancer research into potential new drugs.
+This strategic partnership with AstraZeneca's global biologics arm will accelerate the translation of cancer research into potential new drugs and diagnostics.

 We fund two grant schemes in collaboration with the OHSU Knight Cancer Institute focused on our shared priority for the early detection of cancer.